BITSS/ACRE/docs/03-assess.md

           |-------------|-------|------------------------|------------|

 Record this information in the  [standarized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1384504774&range=A1).
 You will be asked to provide this information in the [assessment and improvement survey](ADD LINK).

+To present each category above as levels that reflect a gradient of improvement, we need to make explicit the following underlying valuations.

+- L1: The worst is to have no access to any data or code.
+- L2: Having only some code is better than nothing, but worst than any data.
+- L3: Having analytic data but not code is better than having code and no data.
+- L4 and L5: Conditional on having all analytic material.
+Reproducible is better than not
+- L6: Having raw and analytic data, even without any code, is better than having CRA.
+- L7: Given that there is raw and analysis data, having a cleaning code only does not add much. having analysis code does add (to lvl 7 and lvl 8 if CRA)
+- L9: Having all materials that but not being able to reproduce is better than all previous cases.
+Achieving  CRA (lvl 10) and CRR (lvl 11) are the best levels according to these criteria.

+The reproducer and/or reader of this information can disagree with this subjective valuations.
+In this scenario, the levels should be understood as unordered categories, or ordered under different criteria.
+The reader of these guidelines are also encouraged to submit suggested edits using the ADD IMAGE button above.

 ### Reproducibility dimensions at the paper level